volkanovska/NER-annotation-with-LLMs/README.md

 python3 generate_evaluation_report_tokens.py biodivner_gpt-4o-mini/parsed/similarity_5_parsed_output.json
 ```

-# Citing the holders of the datasets used in the experiments
+## Prompt examples

+The files *Prompt_example_string_ccner_nodalida.pdf* and *Prompt_example_tokens_biodivner_nodalida.pdf* are examples of string-based and token-based prompts respectively.
+These files are provided for clearer overview of the prompt structure, the blueprint of which is given in Figure 1 of the paper.

+# Dataset holders

 **Climate-Change-NER**